GoogleChrome/web.dev/src/site/content/en/metrics/custom-metrics/index.md

 While these APIs are still supported, their usage is not recommended because they don't allow you to listen for when new entries are emitted.
-In addition, many new APIs (e.g. Long Tasks) are not exposed via the `performance` object, they're only exposed via `PerformanceObserver`.
+In addition, many new APIs (such as Long Tasks) are not exposed via the `performance` object, they're only exposed via `PerformanceObserver`.

 Unless you specifically need Internet Explorer compatibility, it's best to avoid